Central African Republic women's national under-18 basketball team

 The Central African Republic women's national under-18 basketball team is a national basketball team of the Central African Republic, administered by the Fédération Centrafricaine de Basketball.

-It represents the country in international women's under-18 (under age 18) basketball competitions.
+It represents the country in international women's under-18 basketball competitions.

+FIBA U18 Women's AfroBasket

+So far, the Central African Republic's only participation at the FIBA U18 Women's AfroBasket was in 2004, where they finished in 7th place.